MohamedAmineLahlal/to-do-list/README.md

-Project: Simple To-Do List App
+Project: Simple To-Do List App,
 Utilizing fundamental knowledge of JavaScript and jQuery element selection.
 I trust you find it enjoyable!